B-Timok/Spring23/README.md

 # Spring23
-C++ Programs from my second year of coding
+C++ Programs from my second year of coding.

 The Programs in this repository are mainly developed from my studies in Data Structures.